 - Midterm Exams (check with your student for their exact schedule)

-- Educational Field Trip (no students will be in Lausanne)
+- Educational Field Trip (no students will be present)

-- Final Exams (last two weeks of each semester)
+- Final Exams (last week of each semester)

 IP Visitors Weekend Reservation

 International Programs Student Weekend Visitors are not currently accepted at the